-- Should I complete a thesis or a project?
+Should I complete a Portfolio, thesis or a project?
 What is the difference?

 The final requirement for the degree is to complete a master’s thesis or final project.
 Both require students to demonstrate their ability to integrate specialized knowledge of criminology and criminal justice and create an original work that contributes to our understanding of crime and justice.
 The master's thesis is a more structured document and specifically addresses an original research question using an appropriate scientific methodology.
 Completing a thesis is typically considered more academically rigorous and prestigious; students considering doctoral study are strongly encouraged to complete the thesis option.
 In addition, it is sometimes easier for students to write a thesis because it follows a highly standardized and structured format.

-The master's project provides students with an alternative to the traditional thesis.
+The field project provides students with an alternative to the traditional thesis.
 Students have more discretion in designing and writing a master's project, which may be tailored to students' professional and academic interests.
 Master's projects often have a strong applied focus and address a specific professional need.
 Graduate project requirements may be satisfied by demonstrating mastery of a particular field of literature and its application to a policy issue or need.
-Examples of master's theses and projects completed by former CCJ students are available in the Division’s office.